Systematic Assessment of Fuzzers using Mutation Analysis: Evaluation

 \subsection{Setup}

 We describe our experimental setup next.

 \paragraph{Subjects.} For our experiments, we looked for robust subjects with no known faults.
-We selected all OSS-Fuzz~\cite{google2021ossfuzz} subjects (\Cref{table:subjects}) that were compilable with gllvm and do not crash when fuzzed for 48 hours.
+We selected OSS-Fuzz~\cite{google2021ossfuzz} subjects (see \Cref{table:subjects}) that were compilable with gllvm and do not crash when fuzzed for 48 hours.